Inside the new Golden Pliers. (Photos: Jonathan Maus)

 We’ve heard from several readers who now plan to boycott products from Bell Sports, Giro, Blackburn Design, CamelBak, Raskullz, and Copilot.
 But for bike shop owners who sell helmets, racks, packs and child seats, the issue is much more complicated.
 Some say they’ll boycott the brands until ties to the NRA are severed, others say they’ll steer clear of them in the future, and one was in such a moral quandary, they asked to remain anonymous.

-Immediately after our story posted we heard from three Portland shops who said they’ll boycott all Vista Outdoor brands.
+Immediately after our story posted we heard from several Portland shops who said they’ll boycott all Vista Outdoor brands.

 Clever Cycles, who doesn’t currently sell any Vista Outdoor products, wrote on Twitter that it’s, “Terrible to hear that a company pedaling child seats and safety equipment is also supporting an industry of terror,” and, “We are proud to not carry any products that @VistaOutdoorInc distributes.”
 Go By Bike owner Kiel Johnson shared that, “We won’t sell those brands either!”
 Mel Birgé who owns Recumbent PDX says, “I would never knowingly sell products from a weapons manufacturer.
 We didn’t sell Bell, Giro or Blackburn and now we won’t start.”
 [Read more…]

 We’re very happy to report that that is no longer the case!

 George Wilson, a former retiree who we’ve featured in the past for his bicycle advocacy in the Mt.
 Hood area, is opening Mt.
 Hood Bicycle this month in the Hoodland Shopping Center in Welches.
 Wilson is partnering with Kevin McCarthy on what will be a full service shop that will cater to locals and visitors alike.
 Both Wilson and McCarthy are certified bicycle mechanics and have decades of cycling experience between them.